HassaanKhaskheli/Virtual-Knowledge-Distillation-Paper-Implementation/README.md

 The notebook generates:
 - Training logs for the generator, discriminator, teacher, and student models.
 - Visualization of synthesized feature representations.
-- Evaluation metrics (accuracy, loss) for the student model.
+- Evaluation metrics (accuracy) for the student model.

 ---